 The advantage of CPVC is that it maintains the chemical resistance, electrical properties and mechanical strength of PVC, while significantly improving heat resistance and flame resistance.

-Firstly, in terms of heat resistance, while the heat resistance temperature of general PVC is said to be around 70°C, CPVC improves the heat resistance temperature by 10-40°C to around 110°C. This allows it to be used in severe high-temperature environments.
+Firstly, in terms of heat resistance, while the heat resistance temperature of general PVC is said to be around 70°C, CPVC improves the heat resistance temperature by 10-40°C to around 110°C. This makes it possible to use CPVC as piping through which high-temperature water or steam can pass.

 Secondly, in terms of flame resistance, CPVC is classified as 5VA*3, the highest level, while the flame resistance of general PVC is V0*2.
 This allows it to be used in construction areas with strict fire resistance requirements.